Comment-XD/Same-Sign-2PC-Experiment/README.md

-# CrypTen Research — Quick README
+# Same Sign 2PC Experiment

 This repository contains a small research prototype exploring additive secret sharing, Beaver triples, and secure convolution/linear operations (inspired by CrypTen).
 The code is minimal and intended for experimentation and algorithmic validation.